Chukwusombiri/greatAC/resources/markdown/terms.md

 ## Changes to Terms

-SterFinance Ltd reserves the right to modify or update these Terms at any time and without prior notice.
+GreatAchieve Capitals reserves the right to modify or update these Terms at any time and without prior notice.
 Your continued use of the Site or the Services after any such changes shall constitute your acceptance of the revised Terms.

 ## Contact Us

-If you have any questions about these Terms, please contact us at [support@sterfinance.com](support@sterfinance.com).
+If you have any questions about these Terms, please contact us at [support@greatachievecapitals.com](support@greatachievecapitals.com).

-Thank you for using SterFinance Ltd!
+Thank you for using GreatAchieve Capitals!